Muhammed-Hagras/HagFood_React_App/README.md

 # Hello
-This is a Food shop app using REact based on context api. which contains some features such as:
+This is a Food shop app using React based on context api. which contains some features such as:
 * Search Form for your favourie cuisines.
 * Food categories.